OpenSourceConsulting/playce-meerkat/controller/src/main/webapp/resources/Readme.md

-# ext-theme-neptune/resources
+# consoleNew/resources

-This folder contains static resources (typically an `"images"` folder as well).
+This folder contains resources (such as images) needed by the application.
+This file can be removed if not needed.